574n13y/Dev_Ops/Day16/Readme.md

       This sends ICMP (Internet Control Message Protocol) echo requests to Google and shows the latency or any potential packet loss

 3. **Cloud Computing**: Explain the difference between public, private, and hybrid clouds.
+- **Public, Private, and Hybrid Clouds:**
+    - **Public Cloud:** Resources (like storage and servers) are owned and managed by a third-party cloud provider and made available to the general public over the internet.
+Examples include AWS, Google Cloud, and Azure.
+It’s generally cost-effective and highly scalable.
+    - **Private Cloud:** This is a cloud infrastructure that an individual or organization solely owns and uses.
+It provides greater control over data and security but is generally more expensive and requires in-house management.
+    - **Hybrid Cloud:** Combines both public and private clouds, allowing data and applications to be shared between them.
+It provides flexibility by moving workloads between environments, balancing security, scalability, and cost.

 4. **DevOps**: Define DevOps in your own words.
 What are its core principles?
 5. **Tools & Technology**: What is Git?
 Initialize a Git repository and create your first commit with a README file.